Corned beef hash

 — Crème fraiche, m’sieur.

 Wonderful, I thought, in another burst of ignorance.
 That will be nice with some fruit.
 Well, maybe for some but I soon discovered that Normandy crème fraiche is a lot sourer than its Hampstead namesake.
 And I also discovered that poire de Normandie, the local perry, is far from being a medium-sweet drink.
-The one I bought stabbed the back f the throat and was not really drinkable, by us iggerant townies, any road.
+The one I bought stabbed the back of the throat like thorns (apt, as I now know the perry pear variety is known in the UK as a 'thorn') and was not really drinkable, by us iggerant townies, any road.

 But from such mistakes are great discoveries made.
 So …